hgminh95/blog/content/posts/which-loop-is-faster.md

 ## What else?

 Is there anything else that could cause the speed differences?
 That is a common problem that I encounter a lot.
 Unfortunately, I don't know for if there is an easy way to determine that.
-One thing we can do is to eliminiate all the above problems and then see if the speed of these 2 loops are the same.
+One thing we can do is to eliminate all the above problems and then see if the speed of these 2 loops are the same.

 Here are what we can do:

 - [Donwload more RAM](https://downloadmoreram.com/) to prevent major page fault.
 - Prefault the page with [`explicit_bzero`](https://man7.org/linux/man-pages/man3/bzero.3.html) to prevent minor page fault.
 - Use [huge page](https://www.kernel.org/doc/html/latest/admin-guide/mm/hugetlbpage.html) to reduce TLB misses.
-- Add padding bytes to make sure each element is in 1 cache line.
+- Add padding bytes to make sure each element is in separated cache line.
 - Flush all caches between runs
 - Disable all CPU prefetch.
 You can do that via BIOS (in my machine, I disabled Adjacent Cache Line Prefetch, and Hardware Prefetch) or [MSR](https://en.wikipedia.org/wiki/Model-specific_register) if supported.
 - Disable vectorization optimization.
 In GCC, you can use `__attribute__((optimize("no-tree-vectorize")))`.